thecodechemist99/borgsnap/README.md

 # borgsnap - Backups using ZFS snapshots, borg, and (optionally) rsync.net

+*This fork adds recursive ZFS snapshot support and requires a new configuration variable "RECURSIVE"*

+*If RECURSIVE=true, borgsnap will create recursive ZFS snapshots for all nominated FS filesystems.
+Each child filesystem snapshot will be mounted underneath the snapshot mount of the parent filesystem.
+This allows borgsnap to backup the parent filesystem and all child filesystems in a single borgbackup repository.*

 This is a simple script for doing automated daily backups of ZFS filesystems.
 It uses ZFS snapshots, but could easily be adaptable to other filesystems, including those without snapshots.